SJC to take up presidential references next month

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Judicial Council (SJC) will initiate next month, proceedings on the references filed by the federal government against judges of the Supreme Court and high courts under Article 209 of the Constitution.
+ISLAMABAD: The Supreme Judicial Council (SJC) will initiate next month, proceedings on the references filed by the federal government against judge of the Supreme Court and high court under Article 209 of the Constitution.

 The council consists of the chief justice of Pakistan, the two next senior-most judges of the Supreme Court, and the two most senior chief justices of high courts.

-Meanwhile, Supreme Court Bar Association (SCBA), the apex body of the legal fraternity, resolved to extend fullest support to the judges of the superior judiciary and vowed to defend them if any action was taken against them.
+Meanwhile, Supreme Court Bar Association (SCBA), the apex body of the legal fraternity however, resolved to extend fullest support to the judges of the superior judiciary and vowed to defend them if any action was taken against them.

 Peshawar High Court Bar Association President Abdul Latif Afridi on Thursday said that the reference against Justice Qazi Faez Isa is obviously to victimise him for his independent, straight forward, upright and honest expressions of opinion in cases like the Faizabad Dharna (sit-in) case and Quetta lawyers massacre inquiry commission report.
 He requested the Pakistan Bar Council (PBC) to convene a meeting of all the lawyers’ organisations and representatives at the earliest to discuss such issues and chalk out a united strategy for further actions.